XXXXX [draft in progress]

 Two low hills across a wide blue bay

 I share a long moment with a gray squirrel who comes to the birdbath to quench his thirst sometimes—in close enough proximity that I determine he’s probably a he and not a she as I thought.
 He skittishly dines upon sunflower seeds I’ve scattered there, occasionally pausing to peer at me, so I remain still until deciding to see if I can slowwwwwly keep giving peanuts to the jays at the same time, as they’re wondering why I’ve stopped.
 Shrieker lands at the side of the birdbath opposite the squirrel and shrieks at him.
-The squirrel pauses to consider that and then resumes eating the seeds.
+The squirrel pauses to consider the jay’s point and then resumes eating seeds.

 I’ve discovered recently that the squirrel is the one making the quick BRRR sound I hear sometimes, especially at night: he thuds the railing with his hand.
 Is it an expression of unease—a warning—as his nerves are on alert with my proximity?
+Is it to establish territory?

 Seagulls browsing peacefully at the edge of a bay despite the presence of the photographer